Benefits for Data Governance and Data Engineering

 • Identify tables and columns that are rarely or never queried.
 They may be dropped.

-You can read about the data catalog at Spotify to find out more about how they are using metadata from SQL queries to enrich their data catalog.
+You can read about the data catalogue at Spotify to find out more about how they are using metadata from SQL queries to enrich their data catalogue.

 With an SQL Parser you can extract business rules and business transformation logic.